 Food and service exelant.
 Not much of an atmosphere as there was only one more table of dinners but it was most relaxing.

 Lovely pre theatre

 Elegant New Town Scottish restaurant

-On Abercromby Place in the New Town, Dining Room at The Royal Scots is around ten minutes on foot from the Edinburgh bus station and fifteen minutes from Waverley train station.
-Some major bus routes are close by and the restaurant is accessible to wheelchair users.
+The Abercromby Dining Room at The Royal Scots Club is around fifteen minutes on foot from Waverley train station.
+Many major bus routes are close by and the restaurant is accessible to wheelchair users.
 Metered street parking is available with no charge after 6:30pm.